 Here’s a little snapshot of The Orbit Group conversation on the subject.
 And why we believe you need more then book smarts to make a decent accountant.

 The perpetually curious go-getter (and our fabulous bookkeeper) Amelia thinks the move is a positive one.
 To Amelia, it highlighted the fluid and dynamic relationship modern workers have with their career.

 “My working background is creative.
 When I was young, I would never have expected to end up working as a Bookkeeper and working for an accountant – especially considering maths wasn’t my best subject.
 However maths hasn’t stopped me learning what I need to do to be successful and happy in this role.
 Academic education is important.
 But I believe that communication, common sense and kindness are way more important in the workplace – and in life,” shared Amelia.

 Highlighting the importance of clear communication and empathy shows a lot about Amelia’s approach to bookkeeping and client management.
-And it’s something we count as a massive plus at Orbit Accounting and Tax.
+And it’s something we count as a massive plus at The Orbit Group.
 There’s a lot more to wrangling the tax office or solving a creative business problem then algebra.

 Our founder and lead accountant Greg was also quick to give two thumbs up.

 “I am surprised it has taken them this long to work it out!
 I would never have been chosen based upon previous criteria.
 When I went to uni, I made a conscious effort to balance my further education experience.
 I focussed my talents both on my academic studies whilst still enjoying the social aspects of university life to grow and mature.
 I wanted a well-rounded experience, not just a well-used library card.
 Today, though, I can guarantee I would have been chosen on talent.
 Attitude matters,” Greg enthused.